A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

-\textbf{Homomorphic encryption} Homomorphic encryption is a powerful privacy-preserving cryptographic method allowing to perform mathematical computations such as addition and multiplication on encrypted data without decryption.
-It converts original data to cyphertexts by a public key, which cannot be read before it is transformed back with the corresponding private key.
-Homomorphic encryption plays an important role in FA in that it enables the aggregation of encrypted data without access to clients' plaintext data.
+Homomorphic encryption (HE) is a powerful privacy-preserving cryptographic method allowing clients to perform mathematical computations such as addition and multiplication on encrypted data \cite{naehrig2011can}. \blue{The output of HE computation is still in the encrypted form, and when the output is decrypted, the result will be identical to the corresponding computation results on encrypted raw data.} HE plays an important role in FA in that it enables the aggregation of encrypted data without access to clients' plaintext data.
 The collected encrypted data are then performed with mathematical operations to obtain a result which is also encrypted with support of its homomorphic attribute.
 The outcome is usually sent to a trusted third party holding the private key for decryption and is finally revealed to the querier.
 In this way, clients cooperate on data analysis tasks but raw data never leaves the local position of their owners.
-There are several types of homomorphic encryption, including fully and partially homomorphic encryption.
+There are several types of HE, including fully \cite{gentry2009fully,gentry2011implementing,van2010fully} and partially \cite{shafagh2017secure,cominetti2020fast,liu2019secure} HE.
 Specific implementations in FA, such as private set intersection and large-scale data aggregation without a trusted core, showcase its crucial role in privacy-preserving analytics.
-In contrast, in FL, homomorphic encryption is used more for securing model updates during training rather than for data aggregation, highlighting its distinct and central role in FA.
+In contrast, in FL, HE is used more for securing model updates during training rather than for data aggregation, highlighting its distinct and central role in FA.